+Component What Is How Is It When and By

+Assessed?
+Assessed?
+Whom?

-Component What's Assessed How It's Assessed When and By Whom Written Exam Study of 1 set play Review of a live performance Section A: Four questions on a given extract from the set play (45 marks) Section B: 2 questions reviewing a live performance (15 marks) 60 marks in total 40% of GCSE Preparation for this paper will be on-going throughout Yrs.
+Written Exam Study of 1 set play Review of a live performance Section A: Four questions on a given extract from the set play (45 marks) Section B: 2 questions reviewing a live performance (15 marks) 60 marks in total 40% of GCSE Preparation for this paper will be on-going throughout years.
 11 and 12 with mock examinations at milestone opportunities This paper is marked by Edexcel

-Grading: The qualification will be graded on a nine point scale: 1 to 9 - where 9 is the best grade.
+Grading: The qualification will be graded on a nine point scale: 9-1 - where 9 is the highest grade.